apromore/ApromoreCore/README.md

 ## Common problems

 > Out of memory while building.

 * Either invoke `mvn` as `mvn -Xmx1G -XX:MaxPermSize=256m` or set the system property `MAVEN_OPTS` to `-Xmx1G -XX:MaxPermSize=256m`

 > Server fails to start.

-* If either Apromore or PQL are configured to use MySQL, confirm that the database server is running.
+* If Apromore is configured to use MySQL, confirm that the database server is running.
 * If you already run another server (e.g. OS X Server) you may need to change the port number in `Supplements/Virgo/tomcat-server.xml`.

-> Login screen appears, but "admin" / "password" doesn't work.
+> Web pages are illegible.

-* You may need to run `ant create-h2` to populate the H2 database.
+* Double-check that `lessc` is correctly installed.
+Confirm that `mvn clean install -pl :ui-theme-compact` reports no errors.

 > Can't view models by clicking them in the summary list.

 * Model diagrams are opened in new tabs/windows; you may need to disable popup blocking for Apromore in your browser settings.

 > Where is the server log?

 * `Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/serviceability/logs/log.log`